 However, if you are responsible for publishing content on your website and don’t need approval from anyone else, then you can simply click the ‘Approve’ button to continue.

-The plugin will now schedule this revision that will be published at your chosen time.
+The plugin will now schedule this revision, which will be published at your chosen time.

 After that, you’ll be redirected to see a preview of the draft.